Michaux-Technology/Geco-Kanban/README.md

    node serverSoft.js

    and for the video conference:

    node serverVisio.js
+   if you do not need it do not lauch it.

-7. Run the frontend under ./frontend :
+8. Run the frontend under ./frontend :

    npm start